rollkit/docs/docs/tutorials/building-and-deploying-a-rollup.md

 ---
 sidebar_position: 1
-sidebar_label: Building & Deploying a Rollup
+sidebar_label: Building & deploying a rollup
 description: Build sovereign Cosmos-SDK and EVM applications.
 ---

-# Building a Rollup and Testnet Deployment
+# Building a rollup and testnet deployment

 The following tutorials will help you get started building Cosmos-SDK and EVM applications that connect to Celestia's data availability